how-much-are-my-mineral-rights-worth

 It’s rare for the seller to have total control and have buyers bend to their will with inflated asking prices.
 The best opportunity for sellers to get the most value would be starting at stages 6-8.

 The reason why I stated at both Stage 10 and 11 the seller’s expectations won’t be in line with the buyer’s offer is because 99.9% they aren’t (generally speaking, this really goes for any stage)!
-Here are a few reasons as to why:

 1. Sellers are not familiar with the various production stages of developing oil and gas minerals nor are they completely understanding or knowledgeable about how to value minerals and royalties in each stage of development.
 Most sellers think oil and gas production will continue forever while also knowing that it is a declining asset.
 Kind of weird.